 A Level Grades (2023)

 Mode of study

 This year is a foundation year to ensure that all students have the background needed for more advanced material.
 The staff teaching science subjects (Biology, Chemistry, Physics) will not assume that all the class have studied the subject in their school-leaving qualification.
-There are additional supports to help students like SUMS - the mathematics support centre at NUI Galway
+There are additional supports to help students like SUMS - the mathematics support centre at University of Galway.

 This year continues the balance of core (e.g., Marine Habitat) and optional modules.
 This is also the year where it is possible to participate in an Erasmus exchange or apply for one of the College of Science and Engineering’s study abroad opportunities).